firmware you can read

 loci remembers what you already figured out.
 Link back to past insights instead of rebuilding context from scratch every session.
 A living room for growing ideas.
 Seeds become concepts, concepts become loci.
 The garden grows quietly between sessions, return to find it richer than you left it.
 Rooms are namespaced scopes.
 Dev context stays in Dev.
 Research stays in Research.
 Explicit boundary control per session.

-Everything runs in your browser.
-Your conversations never touch a server.
-No account, no telemetry, no cloud.
-Your memory, yours.
+Everything runs on your machine.
+Plain text in a folder you own.
+No account, no telemetry, no cloud sync from the palace itself.
+The third-party AI you point at it keeps its own policies; that part is yours to choose.
 Where new projects incubate.
 Prototype, experiment, fail fast in an isolated room.
 When an idea matures, promote it to the palace proper.
-Export context as portable JSON.
-Version-controlled.
+Plain-text on disk; git-friendly.
 Diff-able across time.
-Composable into larger pipelines.
+Export is the filesystem.

 The palace distils your best thinking into crystals, reusable, quotable, linkable knowledge nodes.
 Extract once, reference everywhere.